248.AI

 Logo as Starting Point

 The dot-grid wordmark was distinctive but isolated.
-A logo alone isn't a brand — it's a starting point.
 The system around it needed to extend the logo's own logic, not contradict it.

 Intelligence as a Feeling